 The first step for affected websites is most likely to buy some time until a proper fix can be deployed: either by registering for the deprecation trial, or by using policies.
 Then, the recommended course of action varies depending on the circumstances of each affected website.

 Register for the deprecation trial

-Origin-Trial: $token header on responses.
-Note that this header need only be set on main resource and navigation responses, and then only when the resulting document will make use of the deprecated feature.
+Origin-Trial: $tokento your response header.
+This response header need only be set on main resource and navigation responses when the resulting document makes use of the deprecated feature.
 It is useless (though harmless) to attach this header to subresource responses.

 For more details, see the Web developer guide to origin trials.

 If you have administrative control over your users, you can re-enable the deprecated feature using either of the following policies:

 For more details about managing policies for your users, see this help center article.

 If your website needs to issue requests to localhost, then you just need to upgrade your website to HTTPS.

 are not blocked by Mixed Content, even when issued from secure contexts.